-And good news for marketers / business owners that has a “location-based audience”, keyword planner has made it streamlined to filter our results based on the location.
+And good news for marketers / business owners that have a “location-based audience”, keyword planner has made it streamlined to filter our results based on the location.

 Here’s how the keyword planner’s interface looks like;

-Of course if you’re using more paid tools like SEMRush, Ahrefs / maybe free options like Ubersuggest you could get more granular details like number of competing keywords, domain authority, the exact same phrase / keywords used by other webmasters, etc.
+Of course, if you’re using more paid tools like SEMRush, Ahrefs / maybe free options like Ubersuggest you could get more granular details like the number of competing keywords, domain authority, the exact same phrase / keywords used by other webmasters, etc.